What does "Natural" really mean?

 3. Look for the words “Certified Organic”, which is a legally defined description that manufacturers must back up with certification from their suppliers.
 Often products will skirt that issue by referring to Organic ingredients, which doesn’t really mean a thing.
 There are many benefits in being Certified Organic.
 Organically farmed products don’t add to the chemical load already in our environment, and in fact help make the soil healthier over time.
 Many Certified Organic farms are family farms.
 Finally, no harmful trace elements are brought in with the ingredient.

 4. Where is the product is being offered?
 National natural products stores have strict screening processes to weed out products from companies who are simply jumping on the “natural” bandwagon.
-The local drugstore is probably more likely to accept natural claims on face value, without a true process of evaluation.
+A local store may be more likely to accept natural claims on face value, without a true process of evaluation.
 (There are exceptions, of course.)
 Natural claims will probably become more clearly legally defined in the coming years.

 5. Try the product whenever possible.
 Sometimes in the pursuit of utterly, completely, 100% natural, companies produce products that unfortunately are rather unpleasant to use, or that degrade very quickly.
 So try the product, and remember if it’s gummy, greasy or smells awful now, it won’t improve with age.
 Buy products that you enjoy using, instead of adding to the collection of unused, almost-full jars we all seem to have.